holywen-cd/EC-Remedy/README.md

 ## Wait for Change Request Window and Approval

-Wait for Change Request Time Window and Approval
+Wait for Change Request Time Window and Approval (In Status Scheduled/Implementation In Progress and not Cancelled)

 ### Wait for Change Request Window and Approval Parameters